Great War Gas Attack!

 The sense of panic was increased by the trench being plunged into-semi-darkness and the knowledge that a gas attack would soon be followed by an infantry assault and men knocked each other to the ground as they scrambled to man the firing steps.

-Despite the terror it induced in those subject to it gas was never as an effective weapon of war as had been hoped.
+Despite the terror it induced in those subjected to it gas was never as an effective weapon of war as had been hoped.

 By the end of the conflict British and Commonwealth Forces had suffered 188,000 gas casualties of whom, 8,100 had died as a result.
 The French also suffered 8,000 killed and the Germans around 15,000.
 The Russians suffered worse than anyone, they had no effective gas masks and more than 56,000 were killed.

 Of the 1,250,000 recorded victims of gas attacks some 91,000 were killed less than 10% of the total.
-Many were blinded of course while others suffered from lung disease and died prematurely of the consequences but gas was always more effective as a weapon of terror than a decisive battlefield armament.
+Many were blinded of course while others suffered from lung disease and died prematurely as a result, but gas was always more effective as a weapon of terror than a decisive battlefield armament.

 Share this post: